 According to date codes in surviving pedals, it can be ascertained that Sola Sound continued manufacturing the Fuzz Box for Rotosound at least until the early 1970s.

 For a brief period, starting in November 1968, the Rotosound formed a partnership with the newly founded Jennings company2 and this resulted in some of the Jennings pedals being rebranded for Rotosound.
 This was probably a short-lived arrangement, and relatively few Rotosound-branded Jennings pedals were built, because there is only one exemplar that is known to have actually survived.
 The Rotosound Fuzz pictured above is identical to the more familiar Jennings Fuzz, apart from bearing a different brand name.
 (Photo credit: S. Castledine)

 Other Rotosound-branded pedals were reported to have been built by Jennings at the time, including the wah-wah and the ‘Growler‘ (fuzz & wah) models.
 No examples of either are yet known to have survived.

 Pictured above is another Rotosound-branded fuzz box.
 The unit is housed in an enclosure that looks very similar in construction & dimensions to the John Hornby Skewes Zonk Machine but it is unknown at this time whether the two models are related at all.
 (Photo credit: G. Green)

-The corrosion on the enclosure reveals that this Rotosound pedal is built from steel, unlike the Zonk Machines, which were aluminium.
-Text on the battery cover (below) reveals that the unit was built in Liverpool.
+Corrosion on the enclosure suggests that this Rotosound pedal was built from bent steel, which is unlike the Zonk Machines that were made from aluminium.
+Text on the battery cover reveals that the mysterious Rotosound pedal was built in Liverpool.